goobz22/next-smart-runner/README.md

 **What about production builds on CI?**

-You can keep Turbopack in CI by running `NEXT_SMART_PACKAGE="" next-smart-build` or call the stock `next build` command.
+You can keep Turbopack in CI by running `NEXT_SMART_SYMLINKS="" next-smart-build` or call the stock `next build` command.
 The helpers only change behaviour when a symlink is actually detected.

 ## License